tonyxieuoft/miniprot_pipeline/README.md

 Other installation requirements include:
 - miniprot
 - AGAT, a .gff file processor

-We recommend downloading the above into a conda environment (see https://anaconda.org/bioconda/miniprot, https://anaconda.org/bioconda/agat for more details).
+We recommend downloading the above as packages in a conda environment (see https://anaconda.org/bioconda/miniprot, https://anaconda.org/bioconda/agat for more details).